lyd1ng/Panzerspiel/README.md

 velocity of your tank.

 # Goal
-Mr. Han: Of course I know the rules.
-Simple.
-You hit him, don't let him hit you.

-# Idea
-The basic idea of this game was to make a customizable tank game.
-Therefor you have 100 credits to spend on different attributes of you tank are:

-1. Speed
-2. Acceleration
-3. Health
-4. DPS (damage per shot)
-5. Fire Rate

-You will notice, that the acceleration is also used to calculate the angular velocity of your tank.

-# Goal
 "Of course I know the rules.
 Simple.
 You hit him, don't let him hit you." -- Mr. Han

 # Movement